Azure/az-hop/docs/deploy/index.md

 - Build your **azhop** environment

 ## How to use DNS forwarders ?
 **azhop** rely on [Azure DNS Private Resolver](https://learn.microsoft.com/en-us/azure/dns/dns-private-resolver-overview) in order to forward DNS queries to external DNS servers thru an outbound endpoint which need to be created in it's own subnet.
-You need to configure the `outbounddns` subnet with a minimum of /28 adress space in your `config.yml` configuration file.
+You need to configure the `outbounddns` subnet with a minimum of /28 address space in your `config.yml` configuration file.
 If you use an existing subnet it has to be dedicated to the resolver and has to be delegated to `Microsoft.Network/dnsResolvers` as explained in documentation of the [Azure DNS Private Resolver](https://learn.microsoft.com/en-us/azure/dns/dns-private-resolver-overview)

 Once the resolver has been created thru the `./build.sh` command, you can configure the forwarders to sent request to, in the `config.yml` configuration file like below.